-- Case Submitter ID Prefix: Search for cases using a part (prefix) of the submitter ID (barcode).
+- Case ID: Search for cases using a part (prefix) of the submitter ID (barcode).

 - Primary Site: Anatomical site of the cancer under investigation or review.

-- Cancer Program: A cancer research program, typically consisting of multiple focused projects.
+- Program: A cancer research program, typically consisting of multiple focused projects.

 - Project: A cancer research project, typically part of a larger cancer research program.